zombiesbyte/argv-handler/README.md

 **Like it?
 Buy me a smile :)**

-acknowledge the GitHub project by clicking the Star or typing a "Thanks" in the issue labelled "Thanks"
+Acknowledge the GitHub project by clicking the Star or typing a "Thanks" in the issue labelled "Thanks"